Updated: Jun 13, 2021

 Hello, my name is Hayley Brackenridge and my pronouns are she/her.
 I live in what is currently Guelph Ontario, the territory of Mississauga peoples and the Mississaugas of the Credit First Nation, under Treaty 3, the Between-The-Lakes purchase.
 I identify as a white settler of what is currently known as Canada, with mixed European descent.
 I am cis, female-identifying, heterosexual, neurotypical, and able-bodied.
 These identifying factors contribute to my relational position which has shaped my perspective of the world.
 In writing this blogpost, I intend to communicate accurate, non-partisan information pertaining to the farmers strike in India.
 I do not wish to speak for those with experiences that I have not lived, but rather lessen the burden of translation exhaustion.
 I acknowledge that, without the lived experiences, I may not always get it right but I am committed to unlearning and learning.

 Hello my name is Aarisha and my pronouns are she/her.
 I am happy to share my positionality as I see this as an opportunity not only to reflect on my roots but also to ground myself before I begin any work that is of profound spiritual significance to me.
-As a Bangladeshi-Canadian, I always feel lucky to wake up everyday to live, play and work on the unceded territories of Kwantlen, sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), S’ólh Téméxw (Stó:lō), Stz'uminus, and xʷməθkʷəy̓əm (Musqueam) peoples, also what is currently called Richmond, British Columbia.
+As a Bangladeshi-Canadian Muslim woman, I always feel lucky to wake up everyday to live, play and work on the unceded territories of Kwantlen, sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), S’ólh Téméxw (Stó:lō), Stz'uminus, and xʷməθkʷəy̓əm (Musqueam) peoples, also what is currently called Richmond, British Columbia.
 I express my gratitude and warmly thank the people who are close to the farmers’ movement, the Kisaan movement; and have taken their time to offer me a great deal of insight and resources regarding this matter, particularly Sonia Panda who has been tirelessly organizing rallies and protests around the greater Vancouver area in British Columbia.
 Without their time and energy, it would not have made sense to proceed with such a project that is meant to shed light and bring global awareness of such a powerful movement.
 With that, I hope the readers of SUTE feel more connected in gaining clarity of the intricacies and complexities of the farmers’ movement in India.

 What is happening in India?